Willie169/Android-Non-Root/README.md

 ---

 ## TrackerControl and InviZible Pro: Route Traffic through Tor, Block DNS over UDP, Set DNS Server, Block Trackers, etc.

+This section mentions Tor, for people who are new to it, please refer to the tutorial for it in [Tor, Tor Browser, and NoScript Security Suite](#tor-tor-browser-and-noscript-security-suite).

 ### Install InviZible Pro